rclone/rclone/docs/content/crypt.md

 Hashes are not stored for crypt.
 However the data integrity is protected by an extremely strong crypto authenticator.

+### Specific options ###

+Here are the command line options specific to this cloud storage system.

+#### --crypt-show-mapping ####

+If this flag is set then for each file that the remote is asked to list, it will log (at level INFO) a line stating the decrypted file name and the encrypted file name.

+This is so you can work out which encrypted names are which decrypted names just in case you need to do something with the encrypted file names, or for debugging purposes.

 ## File formats ##

 ### File encryption ###